munich-quantum-toolkit/syrec/docs/source/DevelopmentGuide.rst

 We use the `GoogleTest <https://google.github.io/googletest/primer.html>`_ framework for unit testing of the C++ library.
 All tests are contained in the :code:`test` directory.
-After building the project (as described above), the C++ unit tests can be run by executing the test executable :code:`mqt_syrec_test` in the :code:`build/test` directory.
+After building the project (as described above), the C++ unit tests can be run by executing the test executable :code:`mqt-syrec-test` in the :code:`build/test` directory.

     .. code-block:: console